catseye/The-Dossier/article/A Basic Theory of Video Games.md

     sub-states, but here they compose differently — the state of the "game screen" is a kind of product of those 12 states.

-There are really an endless number of ways these states can be combined, and even listing the most common patterns would probably be outside the scope of this article.
-But to try to give a simple example, here are how some state updates might appear inside the video-updating loop given in the previous section:
+There are virtually an endless number of ways these states can be combined, and even listing the most common patterns would probably be outside the scope of this article.
+But to try to give a single, illustrative example, here are how the state logic for a very simple video game might appear inside the video-updating loop given in the previous section:

 *   Wait for the VBI to begin.
 *   Update the video RAM based on the current game state:
     *   If we are in attract mode, draw the game's logo.
-        (Perhaps the logo is animated, in which case, draw frame _n_ of it, where _n_ comes from a counter which is updated each VBI.)
+        (Perhaps the logo is animated, in which case, draw frame _n_ of it, where _n_ comes from a counter which is incremented each time a VBI starts.)
     *   If we are in game-over mode, draw the text "GAME OVER" (or again, perhaps a single animation frame thereof) on the screen.
     *   If we are in game-play mode, draw the ships on the screen based on their position.
-*   Start putting together the next game state:
+*   Update the game state:
     *   If we are in attract mode, check if "Start Game" button is being pressed, and if so change to game-play mode.
     *   If we are in game-over mode, check if a certain amount of time has elapsed, and if so change to attract mode.
     *   If we are in game-play mode:
-        *   compute the new position of each ship based on its current position and velocty
+        *   compute the new position of each ship based on its current position and velocity;
-        *   compute the new velocity of the player's ship based on the position of the joystick
+        *   compute the new velocity of the player's ship based on the position of the joystick;
-        *   compute the new velocity of the enemy ships based on the position of the player's ship and their "AI"
+        *   compute the new velocity of the enemy ships based on the position of the player's ship and their "AI"; and
         *   if the player's ship overlaps with one of the enemy ships, change from game-play mode to game-over mode.
 *   Wait for the next VBI to begin.
 *   Repeat ad infinitum.

+...and when the machine is powered on (or when this game is loaded from a cassette tape, or whatever,) there is some startup code that sets up the initial state (current mode = attract mode, etc.) and jumps to this loop.

 And there's really not much to add after this point.